PatrickVuscan/LBC-Frontend/iteration-02-review.md

 - e.g. If Arun is working on the login page and Henry is working on user authorization and authentification, then they can stay in close contact with one another to avoid any last-minute frontend-backend integration surprises.

-ii) We plan on deploying backend???
+ii) We want to set up integration and end-to-end tests after the frontend and backend people have connected their features together.
 - ???

-iii) We want to set up integration and end-to-end tests.
-- ???

-iv) We could update the README.md file as we improved our features, rather than waiting until the D3 deadline to update it.
+iii) We could update the README.md file as we improved our features, rather than waiting until the D3 deadline to update it.
 - This will spare our team from having to scramble to assemble a README.md file.
 - It's useful to document the feature while it's still fresh in your mind.

+iv) We plan on deploying backend???
+- ???

 v) We could add more appropriate linter checks.
 - We could add more linter checks, like max statements per line, max nested callbacks, or simplifying boolean expressions.